IKEA Museum: Exhibits

+In addition, it hosts a number of temporary exhibitions.

+The museum hosts its collections, including a complete archive of its catalogues digitally on its website.

+Building

 The IKEA Museum is in the same building where the first IKEA store opened in 1958.
 The store moved to a new location in Älmhult in 2012.
 At this time, work began on converting the store into a museum, with an original planned opening date of 2015.
-The facade of the building was restored to recreate its original appearance.
+The conversion of the store was overseen by companies Wilkinson Eyre and Ralph Appelbaum Associates, along with local architect Uulas Arkitekter.
+The facade of the building was restored to recreate its original appearance, and the roof was replaced with the addition of a roof lantern.
 The museum has an area of 3500 m2.
+The museum also hosts a shop and restaurant, serving IKEA's famous meatballs.

+The IKEA Hotell, which opened in 1964, is located across the street from the museum.

+The Museum of Furniture Studies

+In 2024, IKEA bought the defunct The Museum of Furniture Studies that was located in Stockholm and moved it to Älmhult.